Back to Silas S. Brown's home page

 Solving Micropower Chess (1982)Jump to shortest solution

-I'm only an intermediate player (Elo perhaps 1500 slow, 1100 quick), but I did once checkmate some software that "Micro Power" released in 1982 for the then very new BBC Micro Model B (which it ran in screen mode 1)---and as this program always replied to a given sequence of moves in the same way (no random factor), any win against it can be repeated every time and therefore counts as having "weakly solved" that level.
+I'm only an intermediate player (Elo perhaps 1500 if given enough time), but I did once checkmate some software that "Micro Power" released in 1982 for the then very new BBC Micro Model B (which it ran in screen mode 1)---and as this program always replied to a given sequence of moves in the same way (no random factor), any win against it can be repeated every time and therefore counts as having "weakly solved" that level.
 I first did this by lasting as long as I could with equal-material exchange, knowing that microcomputers of the time were more likely to play badly in the endgame, but it turns out there are considerably shorter solutions.

 Confusion about level numbersMicroPower released three versions of Chess that ran on the BBC Micro:

 - a tape version in 1982, with 6 levels numbered 1 through 6;

 - a tape "Electron" version in 1983, with levels 1, 3, 5, 7 and 9 identical to the first 5 levels of the 1982 version, plus new

 - a BBC Micro disk version (which is what my school had)---this is the 6-level 1982 version plus a relocation loop, but they confused us by adding a loader that explains how level-numbering works on the Electron version (oops!) leading us to believe the highest level was 9 when it wasn't.